raystack/meteor/docs/docs/reference/sinks.md

 _**Notes**_

-Columbus' Type requires certain fields to be sent, hence why `mapping` config is needed to map value from any of our metadata models to any field name when sending to Columbus.
+Compass' Type requires certain fields to be sent, hence why `mapping` config is needed to map value from any of our metadata models to any field name when sending to Compass.
 Supports getting value from nested fields.